uppalabhishek/uppalabhishek/README.md

 teams otherwise do by hand.
 Architect by training, thirteen years in AEC across India, Qatar, Dubai, Luxembourg and Scotland.

-Currently a BIM Telecom Designer at Amazon, where I build Revit and construction-cloud automation for warehouse telecom infrastructure and lead design across new-build and retrofit sites globally.
+Currently a BIM Standards and automation manager at Amazon, where I build Revit and construction-cloud automation for warehouse telecom infrastructure and lead design across new-build and retrofit sites globally.